AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 the Systems Programming Annex requires the handler to be invoked again later, subject to the PO semantics described above.

-The default treatment for a given interrupt is implementation dependent.
+The default treatment for a given interrupt depends on the RTL implementation.
 The default may be to jump immediately to system-defined handler that merely loops forever, thereby "hanging" the system and preventing any further execution of the application.
 On a bare-board target that would